Beyonce’s ‘Homecoming’ Gets Snubbed By The Creative Arts Emmys And Sparks Social Media Outrage

 “Homecoming didn’t win an Emmy.
 Lemonade didn’t win an Emmy.
 Lemonade didn’t win AOTY.
 Whoever is responsible for this repeated burglary of Beyoncé, needs to be caught, reprimanded and taught what art is,” another fan tweeted.

 Throughout the duration of her career, Beyonce has yet to receive an Emmy win for her work.
 She has, however, been nominated several times for projects in the past.
 The singer is reportedly a contender to be nominated for Oscars consideration from her song, “Spirit.”
 The song is one single from Beyonce’s executive produced and curated album, The Lion King: The Gift.
-The album, which was inspired by the 2019 CGI adaptation of the Disney classic includes songs from Beyonce and collaborations with Kendrick Lamar, Jay-Z, Childish Gambino and Pharrell, and others.
+The album, which was inspired by the 2019 CGI adaptation of the Disney classic includes songs from Beyonce and collaborations with Kendrick Lamar, Jay-Z, Childish Gambino, Pharrell, and others.

 The Inquisitr previously reported that Homecoming shows the journey of the “Brown Skin Girl” singer’s Coachella performance.
 The performance was slated for 2017, but was pushed back to the following year so that Beyonce could give birth to twins Sir and Rumi Carter.
 Beyonce was the first black female artist to headline the music festival.

 While fans are disappointed about Beyonce’s Emmy loss, the singer is seemingly moving forward.
-She recently announced that she will airing a behind-the-scenes look of her creating The Lion King: The Gift album.
+She recently announced that she will be airing a behind-the-scenes look of her creating The Lion King: The Gift album.
 The special will air on ABC on Monday, September 16.